khulnasoft/integrations-core/ecs_fargate/README.md

    | [.NET Core][54] |
    | [.NET Framework][55] |

-   See more general information about [Sending Traces to Datadog][32].
+   See more general information about [Sending Traces to Khulnasoft][32].

-3. Ensure your application is running in the same task definition as the Datadog Agent container.
+3. Ensure your application is running in the same task definition as the Khulnasoft Agent container.

 ### Process collection

-<div class="alert alert-warning">You can view your ECS Fargate processes in Datadog.
-To see their relationship to ECS Fargate containers, use the Datadog Agent v7.50.0 or later.</div>
+<div class="alert alert-warning">You can view your ECS Fargate processes in Khulnasoft.
+To see their relationship to ECS Fargate containers, use the Khulnasoft Agent v7.50.0 or later.</div>

-You can monitor processes in ECS Fargate in Datadog by using the [Live Processes page][56].
+You can monitor processes in ECS Fargate in Khulnasoft by using the [Live Processes page][56].
 To enable process collection, add the [`PidMode` parameter][57] in the Task Definition and set it to `task` as follows:

 ```text
 "pidMode": "task"